-The annotations tab and group define the placement of the component or of variables in a dialog with optional tab and group specification, where the empty string (default) means tool-specific group.
-The idea is that a tool may as default place parameters in the group "Parameters" in the tab "General", but add e.g., variables with showStartAttribute=true to another group.
+In the organization of a tool's user interface, the tab shall correspond to a major divisioning of "tabs", and group correspond to sub-divisioning of "groups" within each tab.
+An empty group (the default) means tool-specific choice of group.
+The order of components (and class definitions) within each group and the order of the groups and tabs are according to the declaration order, where inherited elements are added at the place of the extends.

+[Example: When group is empty, a tool may place parameters in the group "Parameters", and place variables with showStartAttribute = true in the group "Start Attributes".]

 If enable = false, the input field may be disabled and no input can be given.

 If showStartAttribute = true the dialog should allow the user to set the start-value and the fixed attribute for the variable instead of the value of the variable.